open-feature/java-sdk-contrib/tools/junit-openfeature/README.md

 ## Getting Started

 We are supporting two different flavors for testing, a [simple](#simple-configuration) and an [extended](#extended-configuration) configuration.

+Notice: We are most likely not multithread compatible!
 ### Simple Configuration

 Choose the simple configuration if you are only testing in one domain.